Michael Vick: Suspension

 In August 2007, hours after Vick pleaded guilty to federal charges in the Bad Newz Kennels dog fighting investigation, the NFL suspended him indefinitely without pay for violating its player conduct policy.
 In a letter to Vick, NFL commissioner Roger Goodell said the quarterback had admitted to conduct that was "not only illegal, but also cruel and reprehensible."
 While Vick was technically a first-time offender under the league's personal conduct policy, Goodell handed down a harsher suspension because Vick admitted he provided most of the money for the gambling side of the dog fighting operation.
 Goodell left open the possibility of reinstating Vick depending on how he cooperated with federal and state authorities.
 Goodell had barred Vick from reporting to training camp while the league conducted its own investigation into the matter.
 At his July 26 arraignment, the terms of his bail barred him from leaving Virginia before the November trial– effectively ending any realistic chance of Vick playing a down in 2007.

 On August 27, Falcons owner Arthur Blank said at a press conference that the Falcons would seek to recover a portion of Vick's signing bonus.
-He said the team had no immediate plans to cut ties with Vick, citing salary-cap issues.
+He said the team had no immediate plans to cut Vick, citing salary-cap issues.
 It initially appeared that Goodell had cleared the way for the Falcons to release Vick, since he ruled that Vick's involvement in gambling activity breached his contract.
 On August 29, the Falcons sent a letter to Vick demanding that he reimburse them for $20 million of his $37 million bonus.
 The case was sent to arbitration, and on October 10, an arbitrator ruled that Vick had to reimburse the Falcons for $19.97 million.
 The arbitrator agreed with the Falcons' contention that Vick knew he was engaging in illegal activity when he signed his new contract in 2004, and that he had used the bonus money to pay for the operation.

-In February 2009, the Falcons revealed that they were exploring trading Vick to another NFL team.
+In February 2009, the Falcons revealed that they were considering trading Vick to another NFL team.
 Atlanta general manager Thomas Dimitroff said NFL rules allowed teams to trade the contractual rights to suspended players.
 The Falcons released Vick in early June, however, making him an unrestricted free agent.